adeich/adeich.github.io/_posts/2020-06-19-classifying-human-spatial-movements.md

 For my embedding, I focused on statistics that distill kinematic information around various rates of change.
-I chose the following statistics in particular because, while capturing key movement descriptions, they are independent of the trajectory's length, sample frequency, and starting location:
+I chose the following statistics in particular because, while capturing key movement descriptions, they are independent of the trajectory's length, sample frequency, and starting location.

+**Trajectory metrics that achieved proof-of-concept success:**
 1. mean velocity
 1. standard deviation of velocity
 1. mean acceleration